 After a flood, the cleanup process can be burdensome.
 A flooded basement is likely always going to have at least some water, and if it isn’t extracted soon the damage can be worse.
 Removing moisture from your home is a routine process known as water extraction.
 Water extraction is all about removing moisture or water from your home.
 This process can be done by either hiring a professional to do it for you, or doing the job yourself.

-If your basement has been flooded at least three days ago it’s best to hire someone because the extent of mold damage inside may not be known and could possibly require immediate action.
+If your basement has been flooded at least three days ago it’s best to hire a flood damage company to handle the flooded basement.
+The extent of mold damage inside may not be known and could possibly require immediate action.

 Floodwaters often seep into every corner of a home.
 Everything—all of your furniture, clothes, books, pictures—can suffer from water damage.
 In fact, flooded homes are at risk for numerous health hazards that need immediate attention.
 Extensive water extraction is necessary whenever you have water flood your home.